Apriori-Akshara/AprioriConsultants/docs/SAT-PROJECT-STATE.md

 ## 14. Deployment status

-The GitHub code changes for the current batch have been made.

-The current Render deployment status after these latest changes has **not yet been confirmed in this session**.

-Therefore, do not record the current deployment as LIVE until Render has completed the new deployment successfully.
+The latest SAT dashboard changes have been successfully deployed to Render and the service is **LIVE**.

 Controlled testing URL remains:

 `https://aprioriconsultants.onrender.com`

-Do not switch testing to the custom domain.
+Do not switch testing to the custom domain unless explicitly instructed.

+The previously reported SAT dashboard module-resolution build errors are resolved.

+The latest deployment includes the corrected SAT dashboard import paths and SAT dashboard UI stylesheet.

 ---